 Sexual side effects such as reduced desire to have sex have been previously reported but it is important to remember that not everyone has them.
 Only about 1 in 100 men will experience these effects.
 These unwanted effects may even subside later as the treatment progresses.
 Beneficial effects are only seen if a patient adheres to the treatment for at least 6 months or even longer.

-Minoxidil on the other hand is available as a lotion for direct application to the scalp.
+Minoxidil, on the other hand, is available as a lotion for direct application to the scalp.
 The exact mechanism of how it works is not fully understood but evidence suggests that it encourages the hair follicles to enter the anagen phase or rapid growth phase.

 It is very important to note that hair loss may resume if both treatments are discontinued abruptly.
 At the moment, both treatments are currently only available via a private prescription.
 There are other treatments such as corticosteroid creams and lotions that are prescribed by skin specialists.
-Beyond drug treatments, most other treatments such as ultraviolet light treatment and hair loss surgery demonstrate variable outcomes which does not outweigh the high-cost of treatment.
+Beyond drug treatments, most other treatments such as ultraviolet light treatment and hair loss surgery demonstrate variable outcomes which do not outweigh the high-cost of treatment.

 What are the misconceptions about hair loss?

 Over the years, oral tradition has contributed too many misconceptions about hair loss.
-People have somehow reached the conclusion that use of hair care products cause hair loss.
+People have somehow reached the conclusion that the use of hair care products causes hair loss.
 The truth is, people are free to use gel, mousse or hair sprays as often as they choose as it does not cause hair loss.
 It may make sense to believe that increasing blood flow to the scalp area helps reverse hair loss.
 Engaging in habits such as washing hair with cold water does encourage blood flow to the scalp but increasing blood circulation does not influence hair growth or loss of hair.
 It is true, however, that any activity that adds too much tension on hair can cause hair loss.
-This includes wearing tight hats and adopting certain hairstyles; although, this is applies more to women than men.
+This includes wearing tight hats and adopting certain hairstyles; although, this applies more to women than men.